RAGE-toolkit/RABV-GUI/README.md

 sudo systemctl start mysql.service
 ```

-Once the installation is finish run the below.
+Run mySQL when the installation is complete.
 ```shell
 sudo mysql
 ```